Ujamaa - Cooperative Economics - to build and maintain our own stores, shops, and other businesses, and to profit from them together.

 Ways that we can practice Ujamaa in the community include:

 Make a family commitment toward one of the plans illustrated above.
 What information do you need to be successful?
-Who do you need to talk to in order to execute your plan?
+To whom do you need to talk to execute your plan?